taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka looks horrified.
 Eireena hides her smile.

-Eireena: **"Anyways, every year since then, different members of your Council have visited us, each time showing us the faces of a child, or grandchild, and bringing a new outfit, a little bit larger each time, and taking back the old one."**
+Eireena: **"Anyways, every year since then, different members of your Council have visited us, each time bringing another outfit and showing us the faces of more children, or grandchildren.
+Each time the outfit got a little bit larger, and each time, your counsilors took back the old one."**

-Eireena: **"And last year, I got a visit from my old friend, who told me about her grandchild, and showed me *your* face.
-Iúna told me that, even though she was supposed to be making this outfit for *any* child of Green Haven Howes, she was thinking *most* of *you*."**

-Asoka: **"So you knew my avó Iúna!"**

-Eireena smiles broadly.

-Eireena: **"Yes."**

-### Page 10

 Asoka stares down at the cuttlefish cloth.

 Asoka: **"Are the...**BEASTS**...and the Peacekeepers...part of why avó was bringing you this outfit in secret?"**

-Asoka looks pained.
+Eireena looks pained.
+Asoka looks up at Eireena and Serena.

 Asoka: **"And...if it was supposed to save the children of Green Haven Howes...how come there's only *one*??"**

 Eireena drops the smile, and Serena's face darkens.

+### Page 10

-Eireena: **"This research would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**
+Eireena: **"This cuttlefish cloth would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government finds out about it, they'll do more than just *intimidate* us for more *food*."**

 Asoka suddenly remembers -- the snarls, the screams, the smell of freshly baked bread...

-Asoka looks up to see everyone patiently waiting for them to recover from the flashback.
+Asoka looks up to see Eireena and Serena patiently waiting for them to recover from the flashback.

 Eireena places a hand on Asoka's shoulder, gentle but grim.

 Eireena: **"Like I said before, if you want to live a quiet life in hiding, you can have that here at Green Haven Clarksville."**

+Eireena: **"But when you wear cuttlefish cloth, you're protected from both the World Government *and* any surface environment on this planet, even the Red Zone.
+The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**

+Eireena: **"So if you accept this outfit, I beg you, on behalf of the Green Haven Clarksville Council, to also accept this diplomatic mission: to warn the people in the Amazon of the Peacekeeper's intentions, and to offer them alliance with the Biononymous."**

+*--end flashback--*

+The flashback is interrupted by Iri, who mind-yells at Asoka from off-panel.

+Iri: *"Soka--!"*

 ### Page 11

-Eireena: **"But with an outfit made of cuttlefish cloth, you're protected from both the World Government *and* any surface environment on this planet, even the Red Zone.
-The one who wears this outfit will be the most anonymous, the most free, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**

-Eireena: **"If you accept this outfit, the High Council beg you to also accept this diplomatic mission: to warn the people in the Amazon of the Peacekeeper's intentions, and offer them alliance with the Biononymous.
-In return, we will provide you with everything you need to travel to the Amazon, and the Biononymous will trust you with our collective voice."**

-*--end flashback--*
+We're back in the bilge, where Asoka, face veil back in place already, is chewing on the last mouthful of the second potato.

+Asoka: *"Sorry, what?"*

 We see Iri, a flat blob with eyes, clinging invisibly to the ceiling of the command deck.
 Below Iri, Peacekeepers stand at workstations that look like wide, shallow metal dishes.
 Immediately underneath Iri, a white-haired woman wearing the insignia of the Navigation officer and a younger man wearing the insignia of an Operations specialist consult numerous charts and plots.

-*HERE UNTIL END OF CHAPTER STILL UNDER CONSTRUCTION*

-We're back in the double-layered hull of the amphibious warship.
-Asoka kneels, staring down at the food spilling out of their invisible satchel, lost in thought.

-Iri: *"Soka?"*

-Asoka: *"Hmm?"*

-Iri: *"I'm on the bridge, they're discussing the location!
+Iri: *"They're calculating rations for the land journey!
 Put up your face veil!"*

 ### Page 12

 Asoka pulls the fabric back across their face, and sees the world through Iri's eyes.
-Up on the command deck, a large **INFO-SPHERE** displays a map of the Americas, a glowing blue line tracing a the ship's path down the eastern coast of North America.
-At the latitude of Gainesville, Florida, the line becomes a tiny glowing dock landing ship made of light.
-A blue dotted line extends south from the tiny glowing ship of light, swerving east to avoid the flooded remains of the Bahamas, the Turks and Caicos Islands, Haiti, the Dominican Republic, Puerto Rico, and the western most curve of the Caribbean Islands, to then hug the coasts of Venezuela, Guyana, Suriname, French Guiana, and finally, the Amapá state of Brazil, bordered to the southeast by a great river delta -- there the dotted line curves intimately inland, wiggling up the Amazon River until it terminates in a second, more ghostly little ship made of light, nearly halfway across the continent to the Pacific coast.
-This little ship of light sprouts a dark brown line that shoots almost exactly north for a seemingly tiny distance, then terminates in a blinking, glowing 'X'.
+On Asoka's face veil, overlaid on top of Asoka's view of the command deck, is the map that Asoka and Iri have been piecing together by stalking the navigation team throughout the trip.
+It shows the Americas, and a glowing blue line approximates the submarine's path down the eastern coast of North America.
+At the latitude of Gainesville, Florida, the line swings far out east into the ocean, to avoid the flooded remains of the Bahamas, the Turks and Caicos Islands, Haiti, the Dominican Republic, Puerto Rico, and the western most curve of the Caribbean Islands.
+Then the blue line hugs the coasts of Venezuela, Guyana, Suriname, French Guiana, and finally, the Amapá state of Brazil, bordered to the southeast by a great river delta -- there the blue line becomes a tiny submarine made of light.
+That was their current location.

+Beneath Iri, a white-haired and stern-faced woman wearing the insignia of the Navigation Officer and a younger man wearing the insignia of an [Operations Specialist](https://en.wikipedia.org/wiki/Operations_specialist_(United_States_Navy)) stand at an INFO-SPHERE standing desks made of metal.
+It looks like an enormous, very wide, shallowly concave metal dish that cups a ball of light that is in focus for the person standing inside the desk, but completely blurry and illegible to anyone else.

+Operations Specialist: **"Drones report that the river is deep enough all the way up to Manaus."**

+Navigation Officer: **"It's the ideal place to switchover from sea to land, but methane concentrations around there are so high."**

+Operations Specialist: **"But if we can find a landing spot in Manaus, we'll be just 10 hours away from our goal..."**

+The flattened and invisible Iri, sees the two Peacekeepers bring up another chart, and discuss the merits of various possible landing spots.
+Based on their conversation, on the map that Iri and Asoka are creating, a dotted line emerges from the tiny submarine of light and curves intimately inland, wiggling up the Amazon River until it stops at nearly halfway across the continent to the Pacific coast.
+At that point, the dottle blue line becomes a dark brown line that shoots almost exactly north for a seemingly tiny distance, then terminates in a blinking, glowing 'X'.

 Asoka: **"So.
 That's where we're going."**